Discord has become extraordinarily popular as a chat app the last few years, and isn’t slowing down any time soon.

 Earning potential: $10 per 1,000 users

-The most popular place to advertise this type of transaction is on sites like Fiverr, which allows people to contact you directly and pay for this service.
+The most popular place to advertise these transactions is on sites like Fiverr, which allows people to contact you directly for this service.

-Have screenshots to show your server is real and active and that the users aren’t purchased.
-The more users in your server, the more you can get.
+Have screenshots to show that your server is active, and that the users aren’t purchased.
+The more users in your server, the more you can earn.

-The largest server on Discord right now is a Fortnite server with over 800,000 users, which means the top you can make on an advertisement is $8,000 if you were able to grow to this size.
+The largest server on Discord right now is a Fortnite server with over 800,000 users, which means their estimated earnings are $8,000 per ad.

 3. Keep A Donation or Tip Jar

-Unfortunately, when you receive donations in this way, you lose 70% immediately to Discord.
+Unfortunately, when you receive donations through Discord, you lose 70% immediately.

-However, this is part of what keeps the app up and running and is comparable to what YouTubers get from their community donations (YouTube also takes a 30% cut of all subscriptions).
+However, this is part of what keeps the platform running, and is comparable to what YouTubers receive from their donations.

-If you want to get around this, you can link PayPal donation options, but these take longer for users to donate and may discourage them from sending money.
+If you want to get around this, you can link PayPal donation options.
+With this option though, it takes longer for users to donate, and may discourage them from sending money.